W-yk/Deep_RL/README.md

 # Deep_RL
-Implementations of some deep reinforcement learning algorithms
+Implementations of some deep reinforcement learning algorithms using tensorflow backend Keras.

-Can be imported to perform on some one dimension input games
+Can be imported to perform on other one dimension input games